fabiommendes/smallvectors/docs/affine.rst

 |1  2  5|
 |3  4  6|

-This has some incoveniences.
+This has some inconveniences.
 The 2x3 matrix cannot be used to linearly transform vectors since it does not even have the correct shape.
 A matrix as shown above requires 3D vectors instead of the 2D that the affine transform operates.
 We can however use the following trick: take a (x, y)